WebPlatform-SunshineTeam/2024_CSE391_NentangWeb/README.md

 ## Quick start
 - Open the `cmd`
-- Clone this repo to your local
+- Copy and paste this command to `cmd` to clone this repo to your local
 ```bash
 git clone https://github.com/WebPlatform-SunshineTeam/2024_CSE391_NentangWeb.git
 ```